top of page

 Thomas Kinshot appears in the parish registers of Greatham at the time of his marriage to Ann Bayly on 17th December 1752.
 It is difficult to read, as you can see.

-The marriage is recorded in the old freehand style and is recorded in the simple sentence which states:-
+The marriage is recorded in the old freehand style and is recorded in a simple sentence which states:-

 "Thomas Kinshot of the parish of [Carford] in the county of Sussex and Ann Bayley of Greatham, spinster, were married December 17, 1752."

 I have placed Thomas' parish of origin in brackets as it is frustratingly unreadable.
-I have examined it using my own microfiche reader and I have even asked staff at the Hampshire Records Office to examine the original document, all to no avail.
-The best estimate is that the parish is recorded as "Carford".
+I have examined it using my own microfiche reader and even asked staff at the Hampshire Records Office to examine the original document, all to no avail.
+The best estimate is that the parish is recorded as "Carford."
 Sadly, there is no such parish in Sussex.

-Looking at various old parish maps I came up with two conclusions.
-One, was the area of Conford, near Bramshott, Hampshire and the other was Kirdford, Sussex.
-I discounted the former area because this falls within the area that would be covered by the Bramshott parish registers.
-I know these very well, and have copies on microfiche, and have checked and re-checked these and there is no Thomas Kinshot of the right age in them.
-This leaves Kirdford which, phonetically speaking, could easily be recorded as Carford.
+Looking at various old parish maps, I came up with two conclusions.
+One was the area of Conford, near Bramshott, Hampshire, and the other was Kirdford, Sussex.
+I discounted the former area because it falls within the area covered by the Bramshott parish registers.
+I know these very well and have copies on microfiche.
+I have checked and re-checked these, and there is no Thomas Kinshot of the right age in them.
+This leaves Kirdford, which, phonetically speaking, could easily be recorded as Carford.

-OK, from there I looked at all of the likely candidates for a Thomas Kinshot that come from the area in or near Kirdford.
-In fact, I expanded this out and examined all possible candidates, wherever they came from.
+From there I looked at all of the likely candidates for a Thomas Kinshot that came from the area in or near Kirdford.
+I expanded this out and examined all possible candidates, wherever they came from.

-About four miles from Kirdford (in the direction of Greatham) is the village, and parish, of Northchapel.
-There are a lot of early Kingshotts there and one, in particular, caught my eye.
+About four miles from Kirdford (in the direction of Greatham) is the village and parish of Northchapel.
+There are a lot of early Kingshotts there, and one, in particular, caught my eye.
 His surname is recorded as Kingeet, but this is not a problem as the name is a proven variant of Kinshott/Kingshott.
-He was Thomas Kingeet and he was baptised on the 7th May 1726.
-I checked and he was not recorded in the burial registers there or in the surrounding parishes.
+He was Thomas Kingeet, baptised on the 7th May 1726.
+I checked, and he was not recorded in the burial registers there, or in the surrounding parishes.
 This is a good sign and indicates that he lived to adulthood.

 I then examined all of the other Thomas Kinshot/Kingett possibles who would have been around the right age to have married in 1752.
 Most of them died young, and those that lived all married off.
 Thomas Kingeet, born 1726 at Northchapel, was the only one who did neither.